Playing Mermaids in the Spanish Isles: 3 Days in Mallorca

 TRANSPORTATION: Puerto de Palma → Portals Vells via Experience Mallorca provided transportation (30 min, direct, included in tour price)

-Once you’re finished with breakfast, prepare for an adrenaline rush as you embark on a 4-hour coasteering adventure.
-If you’re unfamiliar with coasteering, this marine activity involves sea caving, adventure swimming, cliff jumping, rock scrambling, and zip lining with the help of a licensed guide who will ensure you have a safe experience on this ultimate wet and wild day out.
+Once finished with breakfast, prepare for an adrenaline rush during a 4-hour coasteering adventure.
+If unfamiliar with coasteering, this marine activity involves sea caving, adventure swimming, cliff jumping, rock scrambling, and zip lining with the help of a licensed guide who ensures you have a safe experience on this ultimate wet and wild day out.
 The cliff jumping portion involves a 3-12 meter drop after springing away from the beautiful coastline, and the tour progression ensures you start small and finish big while building confidence along the way.

 Adrenaline-seekers cliff jumping into the azure waters of Mallorca, with a clear sky above and rocky shore in the background.

-We were SO excited for this action-packed activity, but unfortunately the inclement weather during our Mallorca trip caused our journey to get cancelled—but just because we missed out on this experience doesn’t mean you have to!
+While I was ecstatic for this action-packed activity, inclement weather during my Mallorca 3 days trip caused the journey to be cancelled—but just because I missed out doesn’t mean you have to!
 Coasteering is undoubtedly one of the most unique outdoor adventures and activities available in Mallorca, so don’t miss this opportunity if you can stomach the jumps!

 La Seu

-After an exhilarating morning, take the afternoon slowly as you relax while exploring some of the cultural attractions and landmarks in Mallorca.
-Beginning with La Seu, this cathedral is a stunning example of Gothic architecture with soaring vaults, slender columns, and one of the world's largest large rose windows on the main facade.
-Its construction began in 1229 after King Jaume I of Aragon conquered Mallorca, and it was not completed until 1601.
-In the early 20th century, renowned Catalan architect Antoni Gaudí transformed the interior—making significant alterations like moving the choir from the middle of the nave to the presbytery—which added a unique modernist touch to the otherwise Gothic architecture.
+After an exhilarating morning, take the afternoon slowly while exploring cultural attractions and landmarks during this Mallorca 3 day itinerary.
+Beginning with La Seu, this Gothic cathedral features soaring vaults, slender columns, and one of the world's largest large rose windows on the main façade.
+Construction began in 1229 after King Jaume I of Aragon conquered Mallorca and was not completed until 1601.
+In the early 20th century, renowned Catalan architect Antoni Gaudí transformed the interior—making significant alterations like moving the choir from the middle of the nave to the presbytery—which added a unique modernist touch.

 The imposing facade of Palma de Mallorca Cathedral, a historical landmark under overcast skies with visitors gathered along the outer wall.